ButterCam/sisyphus/ReadMe.md

    }
    ```

-   > Additionally, `kotlin` and `java` classes also can be added to schema project, we suggest only add util or helper classes.
+   > Additionally, `kotlin` and `java` classes are able to be added to schema project too.
+However, we do not recommend anything like this added excluding util or helper classes.

    Use the `gradlew generateProtos` task to generate kotlin files from proto files.

 3. **Implement API**

-   API schema is ready now,  the next step is implementing this API schema.
-Create a service project and refer the schema project.
+   API schema is ready now.
+The next step is to implement this API schema.
+Create a service project and refer to the schema project.

    This is a sample service project `build.gradle.kts` config.